-The hard red spring wheat region has suffered the greatest economic losses to FHB in the U.S., and improved FHB resistance is desperately needed to mitigate these losses.
-Many presumptive novel FHB resistance QTLs have been mapped in a diverse range of common wheat (Triticum aestivum) genotypes and related species around the world, but have not yet been introgressed into U.S. hard red spring wheat (HRSW) to determine if they have value fof FHB resistance improvement for this U.S. market class.
-We have introgressed many such FHB resistance QTL into hard red spring wheat by marker-assisted selection to determine if they confer meaningful resistance.
-Most confer no significant effect.
-However, one promising result emerged from crosses to the soft red winter wheat Freedom, from which significant levels of FHB resistance have been transferred.
+A. The hard red spring wheat region has suffered the greatest economic losses to FHB in the U.S., and improved FHB resistance is desperately needed to mitigate these losses.
+Many presumptive novel FHB resistance QTLs have been mapped in a diverse range of common wheat genotypes and related species around the world, but have not yet been introgressed into U.S. hard red spring wheat (HRSW) to determine if they have value for FHB resistance QTL into hard red spring wheat by marker-assisted selection to determine if they confer meaningful resistance.
+Most have no significant effect on disease spread.
+One promising result emerged from crosses to the soft red winter wheat Freedom, from which significant levels of FHB resistance were transferred.
 The location of the putative FHB resistance QTL is unknown, but its effect is large and so we are seeking molecular markers to hasten its deployment by breeders in the spring wheat region.

-The significant environmental effect associated with FHB poses an obstacle for breeding programs seeking to develop more scab-resistant germplasm.
+B. The significant environmental effect associated with FHB poses an obstacle for breeding programs seeking to develop more scab-resistant germplasm.
 Undertaking multisite evaluations across a range of environments is the only way to adequately assess scab resistance in germplasm, and the Uniform Regional Scab Nursery for Spring Wheat Parents (URSN) addresses this need.
 Interested parties from academia and private companies nominate germplasm for FHB resistance evaluation at field locations in Minnesota, North Dakota, South Dakota, and Canada that provide conditions to enhance FHB development.
 Location data are supplied to the coordinator, who oversees its collation and statistical analysis, and produces an annual report for the nursery program.
 An additional aspect of the URSN is to encourage open and free germplasm exchange, in order to foster cooperation among breeders in efforts to develop scab resistant germplasm.